Background of Belau Submarine Cable Corporation

 Financing for the project is through loans from the Asian Development Bank to the Government of the Republic of Palau, and from internal resources of the government.
 The Executing Agency for the project is the Ministry of Finance, while Belau Submarine Cable Corporation is the Implementing Agency.

-The SEA-US submarine cable system will link the five areas and territories of Manado in Indonesia; Davao in the Philippines; Piti in Guam; Honolulu, Hawaii; and Los Angeles, California.
-The system will be approximately 15,000 kms in length and has been designed and engineered to bypass earthquake prone areas in East Asia, thereby providing strategic diversity in transpacific networks.
+The SEA-US submarine cable system links the five areas and territories of Manado in Indonesia; Davao in the Philippines; Piti in Guam; Honolulu in Hawaii; and Los Angeles, California.
+The system is approximately 15,000 kms in length and has been designed and engineered to bypass earthquake prone areas in East Asia, thereby providing strategic diversity in transpacific networks.

 In 2015, Palau and the Federated States of Micronesia together reached agreement with NEC of Japan for the engineering and construction of spur cables from branching units on the SEA-US submarine cable system to landing stations to be constructed in Palau and Yap.
-The purchase from NEC includes the wet and dry cable segments and all terminal station equipment to be installed at BSCC’s landing station in Ngeremlengui state, to handle up to five 100 Gbps wavelength channels for Palau and to provision an initial 100 Gbps.
+The purchase from NEC includes the wet and dry cable segments and all terminal station equipment [to be] installed at BSCC’s landing station in Ngeremlengui [state], capable of [handle ]up to five 100 Gbit per secwavelength channels for Palau, with one initial 100 Gbit per sec wavelength in service.

 The Submarine Cable Map